 When it comes to business accounts, these “account locked” security features can mean excessive downtime, lost profits, and reduced productivity for your employees and your business.

-However, with a password manager, the only password management responsibility your employees will have is to remember their master password.
+However, with a team password manager, the only password management responsibility your employees will have is to remember their master password.
 The password manager will organize and manage the login credentials to all of your employees’ work accounts, allowing them–and your IT department– to maximize up-time and productivity.

 2. Endless Password-Reset Security Questions